md8-habibullah/md8-habibullah/README.md

 ## 🌌 About Me

 Hello!
-I'm Habibullah, a Computer Science & Engineering student with a passion for exploring the depths of technology.
+I'm Habibullah, a Computer Science & Engineering student passionate about exploring the depths of technology.
 I thrive on building, breaking (ethically), and understanding systems to make the digital world more secure and intelligent.

 ---

 ## 🧠 Interests

 - 🔐 **Ethical Hacking** – Exploring vulnerabilities to strengthen security
-- 💻 **Software Development** – Crafting solutions in languages like C, C++, Python, and Java
+- 💻 **Software & App Development** – Crafting solutions across platforms
 - 🌐 **Web Development** – Designing responsive and dynamic web applications
 - 🤖 **Artificial Intelligence** – Delving into AI and intelligent agents
 - 📚 **Continuous Learning** – Embracing the journey of lifelong learning